wunderio/silta/docs/separating_prod_and_testing_environments.md

 The project/repo is deployed in one-cluster context.

-The project has SSR and needs environment variables set DURING BUILD-TIME, to generate static files to be served by webserver in the container.
+Use-case: The project has SSR and needs environment variables set DURING BUILD-TIME, to generate static files to be served by webserver in the container.

 Silta lack tools to provide build-time environment variables.